-We are excited to announce that since we published our “New Year’s Estate Challenge” article, we have released the new e-book: “Aggieland’s Ultimate Estate Planning Guide.”
-This e-book is a comprehensive estate planning resource that offers interactive worksheets for you to easily complete and use when you meet with your legal counsel to draw up your will or living trust.
+We are excited to announce that since we published our “New Year’s Estate Challenge” article, we have released the new e-book: “Aggieland’s Ultimate Estate Planning Kit.”
+This kit is a comprehensive estate planning resource that offers interactive worksheets for you to easily complete and use when you meet with your legal counsel to draw up your will or living trust.

 The e-book’s last section showcases real stories of Aggies and friends of Texas A&M University who have found beneficial ways to incorporate the Texas A&M Foundation into their estate plans to create a brighter future for Aggieland.